alexfernandez/loadtest/README.md

 The file `test/integration.js` contains complete examples, which are also a full integration test suite: they start the server with different options, send requests, waits for finalization and close down the server.

-## Versioning

-Version 3.x uses ES2015 (ES6) features,
-such as `const` or `let` and arrow functions.
-For ES5 support please use versions 2.x.

 ## Licensed under The MIT License